CyrilPerrinjaquet/CyrilPerrinjaquet/README.md

 <h2>Daily Stoic Quote</h2>

 <!-- STOIC_QUOTE -->
-<p>"The other is that all these things, which thou seest, change immediately and will no longer be; and constantly bear in mind how many of these changes thou hast already witnessed.
-The universe is transformation: life is opinion." - Marcus Aurelius</p>
+<p>"What is this, fundamentally?
+What is its nature and substance, its reason for being?
+What is it doing in the world?
+How long is it here for?" - Marcus Aurelius</p>
 <!-- STOIC_QUOTE_END -->